Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: Rigidity theorem for the diffeomorphism action in high dimensions

-Let us next explain how to deduce from Theorem \ref{thm:jannes} a statement that is formally similar to that of Theorem \ref{thm:georg}.
-The left column of \eqref{eqn:jannes} is by definition a fibration with fibre $\Riem^+ (M)$.
-As such, it has a classifying map $B \Diff(M) \to B \hAut(\Riem^+ (M))$, by the general classification theory for fibrations \cite{May}.
+The left column of \eqref{eqn:jannes1} is by definition a fibration with fibre $\Riem^+ (M)$.
+As such, it has a classifying map $B \Diff(M) \to B \hAut(\Riem^+ (M))$, unique up to homotopy, by the general classification theory for fibrations \cite{May}.
 Of course, this map just comes from delooping the action map $\Diff(M) \to \hAut(\Riem^+ (M))$ and does not carry any new information.
-The composition $B \Diff^\theta(M)^{(2)} \to B \Diff(M)\to B \hAut(\Riem^+ (M))$ is then, tautologically, a classifying map for the middle fibration in \eqref{eqn:jannes}.
-Now comes the point: since the right square of \eqref{eqn:jannes} is homotopy cartesian, the classifying map for the middle map can be factored through $\Omega^\infty\MT \theta(d)$.
+The composition $B \Diff^\theta(M)^{(2)}_{(M,\ell)} \to B \Diff(M)\to B \hAut(\Riem^+ (M))$ is then, tautologically, a classifying map for the middle fibration in \eqref{eqn:jannes1}.
+The fact that the right square in \eqref{eqn:jannes1} is homotopy cartesian implies that the classfying map for the middle fibration factors, up to homotopy, through $\Omega^\infty_{(M,\ell)}\MT \theta(d)$.
+Therefore we establish from \eqref{eqn:jannes1} a homotopy commutative diagram